Candidates vow to bring more attention to District 3

 “The best way we can close the housing gap is to build our way out of it.
 People want to live in Portland,” he said, agreeing with Graham’s notion of building higher density development on transit corridors.

-Chong said the city has to incentivize developers to want to build off the peninsula, alter zoning and find solutions that work for each of the city’s individual neighborhoods.
+Chong said the city has to incentivize developers to build off the peninsula, alter zoning and find solutions that work for each of the city’s individual neighborhoods.

 “Everyone knows housing is an issue, but if we don’t build more of it, prices won’t go down.
 That is just simple supply and demand,” he said.